The 21 Best Websites for Women You Should Know About

 From shopping tips to outfit ideas, you’ll find a little bit of everything on the website.
 Everyday women who make up Team Penny Chic model the ensembles.

 The name of the website says it all.
 15 Minute Beauty Fanatic brings beauty tips and products for busy women.
 Hair care, skin care, makeup — you’ll find information on all of it.
+(If you want to experiment with a new look, try these apps for a virtual makeover.)

 The Skin 101 and Hair 101 sections are good places to start exploring the website.
 Hop over to the Get the Look section for Mommy Fast Friday.
 It’s a series in which beauty bloggers who are mothers share their 5-10-15-minute beauty routines.